Following a wine trail

 Watch for special tastings and other events along the wine trails, especially in fall.

-Here's where to sample wine in Iowa, Illinois, Minnesota, Wisconsin and Michigan.
+Here's where to sample wine in Minnesota, Wisconsin, Iowa and Michigan.

-Great River Road Wine Trail: Most of the 10 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch as far south as Marquette in northeast Iowa.
+Great River Road Wine Trail: Most of the 11 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch into the Driftless Area of Wisconsin and as far south as Marquette in northeast Iowa.

 Fox River Valley Wine Trail: These five wineries are in and around Green Bay in eastern Wisconsin.

-Door County Wine Trail: There are eight wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.
+Door County Wine Trail: There are nine wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.

 Wisconsin River Valley: This isn't an official trail, but it's fun to visit the vineyards along the Wisconsin River Valley, from Spurgeon and Wild Hills near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.